 A future PhD education is definitely a possibility you have thought about and you would value an opportunity to get in closer contact with current research.
 You also know that experts in Computational Science are in high demand at R&D in industry so starting to work right after graduation is also something you might be considering.

 You can choose to follow one of the five recommended study tracks or you can set up your own track with support from the student counsellor.
 The courses will then depend on your individual choices.
-At least 30 credits of the courses you choose must be in the field of computational science and at least 30 credits must be in one of the fields chemistry, biology, physics, geoscience, computer science or mathematics
+At least 30 credits of the courses you choose must be in the field of computational science and at least 30 credits must be in one of the following fields: chemistry, biology, physics, geoscience, computer science or mathematics.

-The five different study tracks consists of a package of preselected courses that gives you a specialisation into the specific field and these are:
+The five different study tracks consist of a package of preselected courses that gives you a specialisation into the specific field and these are:

-Numerical and mathematical modeling: Here your get knowledge about how different mathematical models works and how you can compute the solutions with numerical methods.
+Numerical and mathematical modelling: Here your get knowledge about how different mathematical models works and how you can compute the solutions with numerical methods.